jimmon89/tcresearch/README.md

 This is a fork of [Jesús Cuenca's Fork](https://jesuscuenca.github.io/tcresearch/)

-I have not yet made any changed to this fork.
-(Yet...)
+I have merged the additions for [GTNH](https://www.gtnewhorizons.com/) from [glowredman's Fork](https://github.com/glowredman/tcresearch/) into this IMO better site package.